DavidAnson/markdownlint-cli2/doc/OutputFormatters.md

   standard output
 - `logError`: `Function` that takes a single `String` argument and logs it to standard error
+- `fsPromises`: `Object` that presents a subset of the `node:fs/promises` file system module

-And `params` is an object containing formatter parameters from configuration.
+And `params` is an object containing the formatter's custom parameters from the provided configuration array.

 For a `.markdownlint-cli2.jsonc` like: